Sara Stieg, M.S., L.Ac., FABORM

 During her clinical internships at the San Francisco Women’s Community Clinic, California Pacific Medical Center’s In-Patient Rehabilitation Center and the Haight Ashbury Free Clinic, she was introduced to the integration of Chinese medicine and both western gynecology and orthopedics, which has informed her methodology ever since.

 In addition to her private practice with Nest, Tiffinie co-founded the Acupuncture Program at San Francisco’s Pacific Fertility Center (PFC) in 2007, where she and her co-team supported patients undergoing Assisted Reproductive Therapies (ART) for over 6 years.
-The practice at PFC was one of the first on-site acupuncture clinics in an IVF clinic the U.S., and it continues to serve it’s community using the model that Tiffinie & Sara created in 2007.
+While she is no longer associated with PFC, she is proud that the practice there was one of the first on-site acupuncture clinics in an IVF clinic the U.S.

 A passionate advocate of holistic health care since first receiving acupuncture and studying Asian philosophy on her own for more than thirty years, Tiffinie completed her Bachelor of Arts degree in English Literature with a minor in Holistic Health at San Francisco State University.
 She then pursued a brief career in medical journalism before devoting herself to her true passion, Chinese medicine.
 Her extensive background in Chinese philosophy and Buddhism allows her to share the benefits of mindfulness and simple meditation techniques with her patients to deepen their healing process.